-This is a very large park located in the middle of the town.
+This is a large park located in the middle of the town.
 It is so vast that it can accommodate huge crowds comfortably.
 There are many bodies of water, flowering plants, trees and open lawns inside the park.
 The main attraction in the park is the rose garden, which houses many varieties of roses and a Bodhi tree.
-There is also a greenhouse, where exotic plants from all over the world thrive and delight.
+An Eucalyptus tree more than 150 years old is an added attraction.

 There is also a greenhouse where exotic plants from all over the world thrive and delight the visitors.
 It takes a couple of hours to cover the park on foot.
 Horticultural exhibits and floral shows are conducted every summer.
 This park was created by Bryant, a forest officer from Madurai during the British era.

 2. Coaker's Walk

 This is a one- kilometer walkway built on the mountains with a beautiful valley on one side and sloping mountains on the other side.
 Coaker's walk looks particularly exotic when it is covered by mist.
 This walkway was created by a Britisher named Coaker in the nineteenth century, hence its name.
 Besides being a favorite sightseeing place, this is one of the preferred tracks for the morning and evening walkers.

 One can find several vendors selling food items on the walkway.
 The delicious cut mangoes laced with chilli powder should not be missed.
 Besides the cut mangoes, there are roasted groundnuts or peanuts sold on Coaker's walk, helping us to stay warm in the cool weather.

 This is one of the most picturesque lakes in India.
 Naturally, the picture above hardly does it justice!
 The lake and its surroundings look particularly surreal on misty days.
 There are times one cannot even see beyond one meter due to heavy fog.